ZahirAhmadChaudhry/Cardiovascular-disease-prediction-using-deep-leaerning/README.md

 5. Begin working on your chosen task within the appropriate directory.

-## 🤝 Contribution guidelines

-We appreciate any contributions made to enhance the quality and functionality of this project.
-To ensure smooth collaboration, please adhere to these guidelines when submitting modifications:

-1. Ensure compliance with [PEP8 Style Guide](https://pep8.org/) standards for consistency across the entire codebase.
-2. Write clear and concise comments explaining complex sections and highlighting critical decisions made during coding.
-3. Submit individual Pull Request for every distinct change made to avoid merge conflicts.
-4. Test newly added features thoroughly to guarantee correctness and prevent introducing bugs.
-5. Refer to existing issues labeled 'good first issue', 'help wanted', or similar labels indicating areas requiring improvements.

 ## 📰 Project Report

-For more comprehensive details on the study, results, and future recommendations, review the [Project Report](https://github.com/YOUR_USERNAME/CV-Prediction-Project/blob/master/docs/FinalReport.pdf).
+For more comprehensive details on the study, results, and future recommendations, review the [Project Report](https://https://github.com/ZahirAhmadChaudhry/Cardiovascular-disease-prediction-using-deep-leaerning/Report/Ahmad-Zahir-FinalYearProjectDocument.pdf).

 ## 📄 License

-This project is distributed under the terms set forth by the [MIT License](https://github.com/YOUR_USERNAME/CV-Prediction-Project/blob/master/LICENSE).
+This project is distributed under the terms set forth by the [MIT License](https://https://github.com/ZahirAhmadChaudhry/Cardiovascular-disease-prediction-using-deep-leaerning/blob/main/LICENSE).